 Royer, who served with Moon on a key city waterfront committee, said she made a valuable contribution.
 But, he added, Moon takes too much credit for shaping the waterfront’s future.

-Moon was born Carol Consuela Moon in Indiana in June 1963, one of seven children of a homemaker, Connie Moon, and an engineer, William Moon, who bought a manufacturing company in the 1970s and moved it to Buchanan, Michigan.
+Moon was born Carol Consuela Moon in Butler, Pennsylvania in June 1963, one of seven children of a homemaker, Connie Moon, and an engineer, William Moon, who bought a manufacturing company in the 1970s and moved it to Buchanan, Michigan.

 The firm, Pro-Tech Respirators, prospered, growing to 112 employees at its peak in 1993, according to Moon’s older brother, Michael Moon, who ran the company’s engineering and marketing departments for four years when his sister worked there as operations manager.